 Some modern “illnesses” that critics contend have been mongered by the major drug companies include: erectile dysfunction, female sexual dysfunction, bipolar disorder, attention deficit hyperactivity disorder (ADHD), irritable bowel syndrome, “male pattern” baldness, acid reflux disease, and restless leg syndrome.

 Lynn Payer, a science writer, medical journalist, and previous editor of The New York Times Good Health Magazine, wrote this book in 1992, well before COVID.
 Yet it is as accurate today, perhaps even more accurate, than when it was written.

 I’m going to say it again, chiropractic care isn’t a fad.
-While our profession is always sharing information and continuing to learn about the human body, our focus remains on working with the body’s innate intelligence.
-No matter what new insights we may have in the future about the capacity of the human body to heal—we will always remain committed to our practice of providing primary care with a natural flair.
+Our profession is always sharing information and continuing to learn about the human body.
+However, our focus remains on working with the body’s innate intelligence.
+It doesn’t matter what new insights we may have about the capacity of the human body to heal.
+Chiropractors will always remain committed to our practice of providing primary care with a natural flair.
 Chiropractors don’t try to make you feel sick, they restore you to your state of health and wellbeing.
-Chiropractic patients leave the office feeling better than when they walked in, not frightened, insecure, and on their way to fulfill an unnecessary and often harmful prescription for a new and expensive drug.
+Chiropractic patients leave the office feeling better than when they walked in.
+They do not leave frightened or insecure.
+They do not leave to fulfill an unnecessary and often harmful prescription for a new and expensive drug.

 As I embark on my 35th year as a chiropractor, because of what I know about health care and the human body, I am convinced that the best is yet to come for us all.
 Next week we’ll take a look at what I believe the next 35 years will look like.
-Until then, if you haven’t read all the articles below, please click on the links to learn more about the information presented in this article.
+Until then, click on the links to learn more about the information presented in this article.
 If you’re looking ahead to a future of health and longevity, find a chiropractor near you!